debg48/fast_api_crud_app/README.md

 THe endpoints for testing along with http methods are described below (along with body parameters)

 Note : The CRUD apis will require a login of a registered account in the account tables from the database .
-(Authentication used -> JWT (token is sent using cookies in this app))
+(Authentication used -> JWT (token is sent using cookies in this app)) Make sure jwt token appears in cookies while login before hitting crud api endpoints .

 * #### POST (Register Account) :